keepthrifty/keepthrifty.github.io/_posts/2016-04-03-march-challenge-household-care-update-5.md

 With a grand total of $94.00, We finished out the month under our goal of $100!

-Since [last week][last-week-post], we've added $20.69 to our household care total for March:
+Since [last week][week-4-update], we've added $20.69 to our household care total for March:

 * 2 more [mason jars][mason-jars]
 * Pull-ups
 * 2 rolls toilet paper
 * Vinegar (for cleaning)

-We bought 2 more jars for my wife's [salad-in-a-jar lunch plan][salad-in-a-jar-post]; she's sticking with it - keeping healthy and keeping thrifty!
+We bought 2 more jars for my wife's [salad-in-a-jar lunch plan][week-3-update]; she's sticking with it - keeping healthy and keeping thrifty!

 Beyond that, it was more staples - the standard stuff we get in this category that we can't reasonably cut out.